-My first DOCTOR WHO audio adventure is now available to pre-order from Big Finish.
+My first DOCTOR WHO audio adventure is now available on CD or as a download from Big Finish.
 It's a story of the First Doctor, performed by Maureen O'Brien (Vicki) and Peter Purves (Steven), set in the labyrinthine attics of a house in Victorian London.

 Suppose all the monsters in the world went on strike ...
 Till You Drop - a novella about zombie capitalism!
 Available as an e-book from all usual outlets, or direct from Smashwords.